dogukan2201/EYE-PROJECT/README.md

-**ENGLISH:**

-In this project, I developed a web application using Firebase and React that allows users to search for movies, add the movies they want to a watchlist, and have this data stored securely in Firebase.

-### Features of the Project:

-- **Movie Search:** Users can find movies they are interested in with a movie search engine on the app.
-Searches list movie data from the API based on specific keywords and categories.

-- **Movie Details:** The listed movies provide the user with detailed information about the movie.
-This information includes important details such as the movie name, actors, synopsis, and release date.

-- **Watchlist:** Users can add the movies they like to their watch lists.
-This feature allows users to easily keep track of the movies they want to watch later.

-- **User Management:** Users can securely store their personal information and watchlists in Firebase by registering with the application.
-After logging in, users can access movies they have previously added and update their watch lists.

-- **Firebase Integration:** Firebase is used to store user information, session management, and watchlists.
-This ensures the security and accessibility of the data.

-- **User Experience (UX):** A user-friendly interface makes searching and finding movies easy.
-A simple and intuitive navigation structure helps users quickly find the content they are looking for.

-- **Security:** Thanks to the authentication and data management features provided by Firebase, the security of user information is prioritized.

-- **Data Management:** Data added by users (movies and user information) is effectively managed and stored with Firebase's powerful database services.

-- **Performance:** Thanks to the integrated use of React and Firebase, the application runs fast and efficiently.
-This allows users to receive instant feedback and ensures the uninterrupted operation of the application.

-This project aims to provide a user-oriented, safe, and high-performance movie viewing experience using modern web technologies.

----

-**TÜRKÇE:**

-Bu projede, Firebase ve React kullanarak kullanıcıların film aramaları yapabilmesini, istedikleri filmleri bir izleme listesine ekleyebilmesini ve bu verilerin güvenli bir şekilde Firebase'de saklanmasını sağlayan bir web uygulaması geliştirdim.

-### Projenin Özellikleri:

-- **Film Arama:** Kullanıcılar, uygulama üzerinden bir film arama motoru ile ilgilendikleri filmleri bulabilirler.
-Aramalar, belirli anahtar kelimelere ve kategorilere göre API'den alınan film verilerini listeler.

-- **Film Detayları:** Listelenen filmler, kullanıcıya film hakkında detaylı bilgiler sunar.
-Bu bilgiler, film adı, oyuncular, özet, çıkış tarihi gibi önemli ayrıntıları içerir.

-- **Watchlist (İzleme Listesi):** Kullanıcılar beğendikleri filmleri izleme listelerine ekleyebilir.
-Bu özellik, kullanıcıların daha sonra izlemek istedikleri filmleri kolayca takip etmelerine olanak tanır.

-- **Kullanıcı Yönetimi:** Kullanıcılar, uygulamaya kayıt olarak kişisel bilgilerini ve izleme listelerini Firebase'de güvenli bir şekilde saklayabilir.
-Giriş yaptıktan sonra kullanıcılar, daha önce ekledikleri filmlere erişebilir ve izleme listelerini güncelleyebilirler.

-- **Firebase Entegrasyonu:** Firebase, kullanıcı bilgilerini, oturum yönetimini ve izleme listelerini saklamak için kullanılır.
-Bu sayede, verilerin güvenliği ve erişilebilirliği sağlanmış olur.

-- **Kullanıcı Deneyimi (UX):** Kullanıcı dostu bir arayüz, filmleri kolayca arayıp bulmayı sağlar.
-Basit ve sezgisel bir navigasyon yapısı, kullanıcıların aradıkları içeriklere hızlıca ulaşmalarına yardımcı olur.

-- **Güvenlik:** Firebase'in sağladığı kimlik doğrulama ve veri yönetimi özellikleri sayesinde kullanıcı bilgilerinin güvenliği ön planda tutulur.

-- **Veri Yönetimi:** Kullanıcılar tarafından eklenen veriler (filmler ve kullanıcı bilgileri) Firebase'in güçlü veri tabanı hizmetleriyle etkin bir şekilde yönetilir ve saklanır.

-- **Performans:** React ve Firebase'in entegre kullanımı sayesinde, uygulamanın hızlı ve verimli çalışması sağlanır.
-Bu, kullanıcıların anında geri bildirim almasına ve uygulamanın kesintisiz çalışmasına olanak tanır.

-Bu proje, modern web teknolojilerini kullanarak kullanıcı odaklı, güvenli ve performanslı bir film izleme deneyimi sunmayı hedefler.
+# Movie Watchlist App

+This project is a web application developed using Firebase and React that allows users to search for movies, add selected movies to a personalized watchlist, and securely store this data in Firebase.

+## Features

+### Movie Search
+- Users can search for movies using specific keywords and categories.
+- Movie data is fetched dynamically from an API and displayed accordingly.

+### Movie Details
+- Detailed information about each movie is provided, including:
+  - Title
+  - Cast
+  - Synopsis
+  - Release Date

+### Watchlist
+- Users can add movies to their personalized watchlist.
+- This allows users to easily keep track of movies they want to watch later.

+### User Management
+- Users can create accounts and securely manage their information.
+- Logged-in users can access and update their watchlists at any time.

+### Firebase Integration
+- Firebase handles:
+  - User authentication
+  - Data storage for watchlists and user profiles
+  - Session management for a seamless experience

+### User Experience (UX)
+- Designed with a clean and intuitive interface.
+- Effortless navigation enables users to find content easily.

+### Security
+- Firebase authentication ensures secure user data management.
+- User information and movie preferences are stored safely.

+### Data Management
+- Firebase's powerful database services ensure effective data management.
+- Ensures data consistency and quick retrieval.

+### Performance
+- Optimized integration of React and Firebase ensures fast and efficient performance.
+- Users receive instant feedback, ensuring a smooth and uninterrupted experience.

+## Project Goal
+This project is designed to offer users a safe, user-friendly, and high-performance movie browsing experience by leveraging modern web technologies.